 First, the student must schedule the meeting.
 He or she should correspond with the supervisor and committee members to select a date and time which works for all.
 Once the meeting has been scheduled, the student is responsible for reserving a meeting room and a projector, which can be done through the Graduate Secretary.

-Once the meeting has been scheduled, Master’s and PhD students need to pick up the appropriate forms from the Graduate Secretary.
-The first part of the first page should be completed by the student (for the M.Sc. form everything up until “Supervisor’s Report”, for the PhD form everything up until “Does the committee think that this is satisfactory in light of the Calendar standard and the norms within the discipline?”).
-The entire form must then be given to the supervisor a few days before the meeting, as there is information which the supervisor must fill in prior to the meeting.
+Once the meeting has been scheduled, Master’s and PhD students will receive an email from SGS with links to the committee meeting forms on Mosaic.
+The completion of these forms should be discussed with the supervisor.
+The student must complete these forms prior to the meeting.
 The student is also responsible for completing the final page of the form, in which the student outlines their progress towards completing the degree.
-Typically, this information is entered into a separate document by the student, and is subsequently appended to the form (be sure to write “see attached” in the space provided in the form if this is done).
+Typically, this information is entered into a separate document by the student and is subsequently appended to the form (be sure to write “see attached” in the space provided in the form if this is done).
 The information contained within this report should include a cumulative list of:

 - courses completed (and the marks attained)